-Acupuncture Treatment for Psoriasis
+Acupuncture for Psoriasis

 Acupuncturist may use needles around a psoriasis flare, attempting to bring more qi to the affected area and balance the immune system.
 This is called “surrounding the dragon”.
-There is no strong evidence support that acupuncture can be an effective treatment for psoriasis.
+There is no strong evidence support that acupuncture can be effective for psoriasis.
 Some studies have shown acupuncture helps to relieve psoriasis symptoms.
 Some studies claim that there is no benefit from acupuncture.
 Many TCM practitioners believe herbal medicine often generate better results for skin conditions.